| Female kangaroos (does or jills) are permanently pregnant

 of the lima bean.
 After birth the joey crawls to the pouch and attaches

-The kangaroo has 50 (or more, as some count up to 63) other
+itself to one of the teats there. | The kangaroo has 50 (or more, as some count up to 63) other

 relations in its Family that includes the wallaby and other smaller